 In Lexington District One administrators and representatives from the Lexington County Sheriff’s Department, the Town of Lexington Police Department and the Pelion Police Department meet monthly to discuss issues related to school and community safety.
-The district has always worked closely with those law enforcement agencies to address our school communities’ needs regarding the safety of our schools and has School Resource Officers at all middle and high schools, FOCUS and the Lexington Technology Center.
+The district has always worked closely with those law enforcement agencies to address our school communities’ needs regarding the safety of our schools and has School Resource Officers at all middle and high schools, Alternative Educational Services and Lexington Technology Center.
 Officers are in elementary schools for several hours each day.

 The district also has a Director of Safety and Emergency Services, a full-time hearing officer and a district-level safety team.

 In addition, each school has a safety team and a detailed school safety plan.
-We continue to review these plans annually in an effort to eliminate any oversights and to provide continuity throughout our schools.
+We review these plans annually in an effort to eliminate any oversights and to provide continuity throughout our schools.